 Schedule A Consultation With A Fairfax Criminal Defense Attorney As Soon As You Have Been Arrested In Virginia

 When you are charged with a crime, you’ll want a seasoned, veteran attorney with a proven track record.
-Fairfax criminal defense attorney Scott C. Nolan will be a strong advocate on your behalf.
-With more than two decades of courtroom experience and success, Scott C. Nolan offers the high-quality defense that every client needs when facing criminal charges in the Fairfax and Fairfax areas.
+Fairfax criminal defense attorney Scott C. Nolan, PLLC will be a strong advocate on your behalf.
+With more than two decades of courtroom experience and success, The Law Office of Scott C. Nolan, PLLC offers the high-quality defense that every client needs when facing criminal charges in the Fairfax and Fairfax areas.